 The biggest adjustment was replacing flour with rolled oats, because oats are richer in protein than wheat flour.
 (Oats are also slower to digest, so they make you feel fuller longer.)
 But because of the lack of flour, this meant adding extra eggs to make the muffins fluffier.

 Another great thing about substituting oats for flour is that oats are gluten-free!
 If you’re on a gluten-free diet, just make sure to use pure gluten-free oats that don’t contain wheat or rye.

-In addition to the extra protein from the oats and eggs, I also add plain Greek yogurt (a great low-sugar, high protein resource) and an optional scoop of protein powder.
+In addition to the extra protein from the oats and eggs, I also add plain Greek yogurt (a great low-sugar, high protein resource) and a scoop of protein powder.